jwstegemann/fritz2-docs/Validation.md

 ---
 # Validation

-Accepting user-input it is of course a good idea to validate the data, before processing it any further.
+When accepting user-input, it is a nice idea to validate the data before processing it any further.

-To do validation in fritz2 you first have to implement the interface `Validator`.
+To do validation in fritz2, you first have to implement the interface `Validator`.
 This interface takes three type-parameters:
 * the type of data to validate
 * a type describing the validation-results (like a message, etc.)
 * a type for metadata you want to forward from your `Handler`s to your validation (or `Nothing` if you do not need this)